firebuggirl/mean-contact-list/heroku-update-feb-19.md

       `   "heroku-postbuild": "echo Skip builds on Heroku" `

-  - Run to see status by upcoming Heroku changes:
+  - Run to see if app is affected by upcoming Heroku changes:

-      ` npx @heroku/update-node-build-script `
+      ` npx @heroku/update-node-build-script
+      `